stevewedig/value-objects-in-python/README.md

 ## Other Blog Posts

-In addition to this project's blog post ([Immutable Value Objects in Java & Python](http://stevewedig.com)), here are others that may interest you:
+In addition to this project's blog post ([Value Objects in Java & Python](http://stevewedig.com)), here are others that may interest you:

 * [A Software Developer's Reading List](http://stevewedig.com/2014/02/03/software-developers-reading-list/)
 * [Why & How I Write Java](http://stevewedig.com/2014/02/17/why-and-how-i-write-java/)